Skip to main content

 Strategies for Academic Success: A Readmission Program

-Click on the link below to view our SAS Information Webinar for lots of details on registration, program information and answers to all your questions:
+Click on the link below to watch our SAS Information Webinar for lots of details on registration, program information and answers to all your questions:

 The SAS program runs over two semesters with students having the option to start the program in the Fall or the Winter.
-Registration for the Winter 2024 semester has closed.
-Registration will reopen in June for the 2024/25 intake.
+Registration will reopen on June 4th for the 2024/25 intake.

 Participants will not have their registration finalized until they have a $0.00 balance on their LORIS account.
-A request to join the program may be initialized on www.continuingeducation.wlu.ca but will not be finalized until all financial holds are cleared.
+A request to join the program may be initialized by creating an account on www.continuingeducation.wlu.ca but will not be finalized until all financial holds are cleared.

 SCHEDULE